Python-SIP/sip/sphinx/python_api.rst

         :return:
             the integer address.

+    .. method:: __getitem__(idx) -> item

+        .. versionadded:: 4.12

+        This returns the item at a given index.
+An exception will be raised if the address does not have an associated size.
+It behaves like a Python ``memoryview`` object.

+        :param idx:
+            is the index which may either be an integer, an object that implements ``__index__()`` or a slice object.
+        :return:
+            the item.
+If the index is an integer then the item will be a Python v2 string object or a Python v3 bytes object containing the single byte at that index.
+If the index is a slice object then the item will be a new :class:`voidptr` object defining the subset of the memory corresponding to the slice.

     .. method:: __hex__() -> string

         This returns the address as a hexadecimal string.

         :return:
             the hexadecimal string address.

+    .. method:: __len__() -> integer

+        .. versionadded:: 4.12

+        This returns the size associated with the address.

+        :return:
+            the associated size.
+An exception will be raised if there is none.

+    .. method:: __setitem__(idx, item)

+        .. versionadded:: 4.12

+        This updates the memory at a given index.
+An exception will be raised if the address does not have an associated size or is not writable.
+It behaves like a Python ``memoryview`` object.

+        :param idx:
+            is the index which may either be an integer, an object that implements ``__index__()`` or a slice object.
+        ;param item:
+            is the data that will update the memory defined by the index.
+It must implement the buffer interface and be the same size as the data that is being updated.

     .. method:: ascapsule() -> capsule